 QLC+ supports any number of universes, depending on the CPU limit of the device controlling them.

 On the left hand side of the Input/Output Manager there is a toolbar where you can add/remove, name and configure universes.

-٠ Add a new universe.
-The universe will have a name like "Universe X", where X is a progressive number assigned by QLC+ (and also the Universe ID).
 Remove the currently selected universe.
 Please be careful with this operation as it can compromise your project and cannot be reverted.
 When deleting a universe, if it is currently patched or some fixtures are mapped on it, a popup message will appear asking for confirmation if the operation should be completed or abandoned.
 Universe name An arbitrary string that you can set to quickly identify the meaning of a Universe Passthrough See below